 We’ve done a small survey of all the top home staging courses here for your quick reference, but we’d highly encourage you to consider our most popular course – the Professional Home Staging Course.
 It costs just $247 for lifetime access, and you’ll earn your home staging certification after passing a short online exam.

 If you’re anything like 90% of our readers, you are well on your way to fine-tuning your home staging eye.
 But how do you know if this is you?

-- You browse real estate listing in your down-time, even though you have no intention to buy any of the houses you are looking at
+- You browse real estate listings in your down-time, even though you have no intention to buy any of the houses you are looking at

-- You find yourself critiquing the curb appeal of houses when you are walking about your neighbourhood
+- You find yourself critiquing the curb appeal of houses when you are walking about your neighborhood

 - You might even attend the occasional open home that you have no intention of buying.

 If you are not doing any of these, it’s 100% free to get started!
 The Zillow app literally has tens of thousands of houses you can browse this evening, and you can take mental notes about what you would change to make that property more appealing to buyers.